who are we

 +1 612 624 3285

-Rachel LeMire is a sophomore majoring in Graphic Design and pursuing a minor in Digital Media Studies.
+Rachel LeMire is a senior majoring in Graphic Design and pursuing a minor in Digital Media Studies.
 Rachel is responsible for social media content, articles and communication promotions for the It All Adds Up Program.
 She hopes to lead by example in reducing her carbon footprint.
 She believes that the combined effort of small actions will have big effects that positively impact our planet.
 She will use her love for the planet, design, and communication to influence the work she does for the Office of Sustainability and work she will do in the future.

 +1 612 625 8084